d2alphame/derml/README.md

 		=
 ```

-If an array item is too long to fit on a single line, use the left angle (<) instead of dash.
+If an array item is too long to fit on a single line, use the left angle (<) instead of equals.
 The surrounding spaces are required.
 ```
 	another-array-value[]
 		<	This array element is very,